 Unfortunately, it wasn’t long until web admins began abusing this tactic by building thin websites with EMDs.
 To clean up the search results, Google rolled out the EMD update in 2012.

 The EMD update specifically targeted these low-quality EMD websites by devaluing their authority and lowering their search rankings.

 Global Match Domains GEMDs

-In a similar way to EMDs, some webmasters also use a domain name consisting exclusively of the keywords for which they want their website to rank.
+Like EMDs, some webmasters also use a domain name consisting exclusively of the keywords they want their website to rank.
 The difference is that it includes words from multiple languages rather than just one.
-In the example above, the webmaster might register and use fuzzybluewidget.com, which would be considered a GEMD.
+In the example above, the webmaster might register and use fuzzybluewidget.com, considered a GEMD.

-GEMDs don’t have the same negative impact on your website’s SEO that EMDs have, partially because they’re more difficult to build and maintain.
+GEMDs don’t have the same negative impact on your website’s SEO as EMDs, partially because they’re more challenging to build and maintain.
 However, in 2012 Google began downranking these types of domain names by roughly 10 percent for international searches in non-primary language phrases.

 Generic Match Domains GOMDs

-Possibly the best way to go about choosing a domain name for your website is by choosing one that doesn’t include your primary target keyword.
-Instead, it consists of a completely generic and non-branded keyword phrase like widgets.com or shoes.com.
-Because it includes words from multiple languages and the primary target keyword isn’t as obvious, it’s considered a GOMD.
+The best way to choose a domain name for your website is by choosing one that doesn’t include your primary target keyword.
+Instead, it consists of a generic and non-branded keyword phrase like widgets.com or shoes.com.
+Because it has words from multiple languages and the primary target keyword isn’t as obvious, it’s considered a GOMD.

 As mentioned earlier, Google tends to downrank websites with GEMDs by roughly 10 percent for international searches in non-primary language phrases.
 On the other hand, it doesn’t apply any negative ranking adjustment to websites with a GOMD.
 In fact, it rewards their authority with an organic ranking boost.